nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 Wetlands-related enforcement has declined from more than 16% at peak to only 8% in 2016, a decline of {{ site.data.facts_DEPenforce.yearly_avg_delta2016_wetlands }}%.

+Enforcements that reference [supplemental environmental projects](https://www.epa.gov/enforcement/supplemental-environmental-projects-seps) (SEPs), an environmentally beneficial project taken on voluntarily by a violator as partial mitigation for a financial penalty, have declined markedly and steadily.
+SEPs were referenced in 1 out of every 17 enforcements in 2004, versus 1 in every 50 enforcements in 2016.

 ## Fines

 While it's difficult to fully quantify the total impact of enforcement actions, ~70% of consent orders have financial penalties associated with them.
 (These are ACOPs, Administrative Consent Orders with Penalties.)
 The penalty assessed is a useful indicator of impact.